 How can COVID-19 be prevented?

-- The latest surveillance data: COVID-19 situation update worldwide
+- ECDC: The latest surveillance data: COVID-19 situation update worldwide

-Note: The information contained in this factsheet is intended for the purpose of general information and should not be used as a substitute for the individual expertise and judgement of a healthcare professional.
+Note: This factsheet is intended for the purpose of general information and should not be used as a substitute for the individual expertise and judgement of a healthcare professional.